 Internet Key Exchange (IKE or IKEv2) is the protocol used to set up a security association (SA) in the IPsec protocol suite.
 IKE builds upon the Oakley protocol and ISAKMP.
 IKE uses X.509 certificates for authentication which are either pre-shared or distributed using DNS and a Diffie–Hellman key exchange to set up a shared session secret from which cryptographic keys are derived.
 In addition, a security policy for every peer which will connect must be manually maintained.

-- 2,154,291 all-time users
+- 3,342,997 all-time readers

 - 11 Amazing Examples of Disruptive Technology